Returning our oceans to health and abundance

 - Urging the federal government to fulfill its commitment to ban unnecessary single-use plastics and putting pressure on online retailers like Amazon to cut plastic packaging

-Since our work began, we have worked closely with Oceana to generate more than 2,400 stories and more than 480 million media impressions.
-Our work together in 2021 is well underway.
+Since our work began, we have worked closely with Oceana to generate more than 4,200 stories and nearly 1 million media impressions.
+Our work together in 2022 is well underway.